 - Your managers need a way to systematize high performance culture.
 High performance starts with cultural onboarding—guiding expectations.
 Equally as important, managers must decide how they will promote and reward high performance.

 You Want To Know What Outcomes To Expect.

 This program is designed to deliver operational results.
 Of course, you’re thinking ROI, right!
 This program is where the “rubber hits the road” insofar as profit is concerned.
 It’s all about increasing your profit.
 Here are expected outcomes.

-- You’ve built the frameworks; now your managers build operating systems.
-All the work you did in the Align Strategy program now gets fleshed out by managers.
+- You’ve built the frameworks; now your managers build the operating systems.
+All the work you did in the Align your Strategy program now gets fleshed out by managers.
 They dig in, and revisit and optimize all your systems.
 Everything is focused on eliminating profit leakage.

 - Your managers translate your strategy into operations that produce high-performance projects.
 You have a new decision-making process that allows employees to quickly adjust as circumstances change.
 They can focus on high-profit, not CYA activities.

 - Managers take your plan for consistent business results—and operationalize it.
 As they systematize operations, it becomes easy to know the impact of activities on your bottom line.
 All contributors can see—in real time—how to best manage time, money and resources.
 Your growth numbers are predictable, and profit is too.

 - Your managers install systems that eliminate leaving money on the table.
 Everyone enjoys the empowerment of knowing the facts as you go.
 It’s a lot easier to know what decisions are more profitable than others.